Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Introduction

 In this regard, all state-of-the-art methods in this field simplify the problem by assuming that the meshes to be animated are aligned to a fixed topology, that is, all face meshes share a consistent number and arrangement of points.
 On one hand, this constraint allows for eluding most difficulties related to processing unordered point-clouds.
 With the meshes in vertex-wise correspondence and their structure known and consistent, one can, for instance, use effective graph operators~\cite{bouritsas_2019_neural3DMM, chebnet_2016, gong2019spiralnet++} or define specific losses to control localized face areas~\cite{Thambiraja_2023_ICCV_imitator}.
 On the other hand, it puts several constraints on the applicability.
 For example, existing approaches require training separate models for each specific topology, hindering its generalization power.
 In addition, if one wants to animate a new mesh, either captured with a real scanner or designed with some graphics software, it is first required to process the mesh to make it consistent with the topology used for training.
-Finally, it also adds a level of complexity in the data collection since newly captured mesh sequences need to be processed in order to align them to a common topology, which unveils new challenges mostly when non-rigid face deformations are involved~\cite{ferrari2021sparse, gilani2017dense}.
+This also adds a level of complexity in the data collection since newly captured mesh sequences need to be processed in order to align them to a common topology, which unveils new challenges mostly when non-rigid face deformations are involved~\cite{ferrari2021sparse, gilani2017dense}.
+In \cite{nocentini2024scantalk3dtalkingheads}, the training process is supervised by the vertex-wise correspondence in the data and the model is robust to generalize to different topologies at inference time.
+A step further is not assuming vertex-wise correspondence within sequences during the training process (unregistered sequences).
+In this scenario, training is not supervised by vertex-wise correspondence.
+This is especially interesting because it allows one to train on minimally processed data, enhancing even more the versatility of the method.